george24601/notes/java/concurrency/concurrency.md

 Finally, an application can also be both concurrent and parallel, in that it both works on multiple tasks at the same time, and also breaks each task down into subtasks for parallel execution.

-### synchronized

-A synchronized instance method in Java is synchronized on the instance (object) owning the method.

-every object has a monitor lock, montiorenter and monitorexit

-Synchronized static methods are synchronized on the class object of the class the synchronized static method belongs to.
-Since only one class object exists in the Java VM per class, only one thread can execute inside a static synchronized method in the same class.

-1. Mark word in object header,e.g., hashcode, ago, bias, lock tag.
-Object header = mark word + type pointer
-2. an object in addiotn has the instance data and padding
-3. JVM will take note of the thread id/adress of Thread pointer  as the owner of the syncrhonzied object
-4. for unbias lock, will assign a Lock Record in the stack frame, as copy the object's mark own to each.
-Whoever wants to access it will change the address of Lock Record into Mark Word
-5. for heavyweight lock,e.g., monitor, need to use Mutex from OS.
-The synched object will point to the created monitor object
-6. monitor lock, monitor enter, monitor exit

 ```
 public static synchronized void log1(String msg1, String msg2){